KaifSayed/KaifSayed/README.md

 - 👀 I’m interested in Software Engineering and AI
 - 🌱 I’m currently learning Computer Applications
 - 💞️ I’m looking to collaborate on Web dev and AI
-- 📫 Reach me on instagram - @kaifuu_007 and LinkedIn - Kaif Sayed
+- 📫 Reach me on LinkedIn - Kaif Sayed